thaisfreires/thaisfreires/README.md

 ## Hi there 👋🏼

-I am Thais, and I am currently working on my skills in Software Development while pursuing a Bachelor's degree in Computer Software Engineering!
+I´m Thais, and I´m currently working on my skills in Software Development while pursuing a Bachelor's degree in Computer Software Engineering!

 <!--
 **thaisfreires/thaisfreires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.